drocheam/optrace/docs/source/color.rst

    u' &= u'_r + \frac{u}{13 L}\\
    v' &= v'_r + \frac{v}{13 L}\\
    \end{aligned}
+   :label: eq_luv_u_v_l

 **CIELUV Chroma**

-Calculation of chroma :cite:`ColorfulnessWiki`:
+Calculation of chroma :footcite:`ColorfulnessWiki`:

 .. math::
    C = \sqrt{u^2 + v^2}
+   :label: eq_luv_chroma

 **CIELUV Hue**

-Calculation of hue :cite:`ColorfulnessWiki`:
+Calculation of hue :footcite:`ColorfulnessWiki`:

 .. math::
    H = \text{arctan2}(v, u)
+   :label: eq_luv_hue

 **CIELUV Saturation**

-Calculation of saturation :cite:`ColorfulnessWiki`:
+Calculation of saturation :footcite:`ColorfulnessWiki`:

 The following equations are valid for :math:`L > 0`, for :math:`L = 0` we set :math:`S=0`.

 .. math::
    S = \frac{C}{L}
+   :label: eq_luv_saturation

+.. _random_srgb:

-sRGB to Spectrum
+sRGB Spectral Upsampling
 =================================================

+While doing the conversion of a physical light spectrum to coordinates in a human vision color model is a common task, going the opposite direction is rather unusual.
+In our application the conversion is used to load digital images into the raytracer and propagate spectral wavelengths troughout the tracing geometry.
+Such an implementation would enable us a simple simulation of different light and lightning scenes.

-This process is commonly referred to as *Spectral Upsampling*.
+The conversion process is commonly referred to as *Spectral Upsampling*.
+An implementation with real LED spectral curves is found in :footcite:`10.2312:sr.20221150`, while modelling sRGB reflectances is found in :footcite:`10.2312:sr.20191216`.
+It is important to note that not all chromacities inside the human vision and even the sRGB gamut can be modelled by valid reflectance spectra, since the reflectance range is bound to :math:`[0,~1]`.
+However, when choosing illuminant curves there is no such limitation.

+When choosing spectral primaries some requirements can be demanded:

 .. topic:: Requirements